 Santa Monica police were tipped off to a former TV chef soliciting homeless people to murder his wife for money.
 The information was brought to their attention by the very transients the chef, Juan-Carlos Cruz, tried to hire.
-The story is printed by the Los Angeles Times here.
+This story is printed by the Los Angeles Times here.

 The most relevant part of this story is not the fact that the suspect is a chef, or a minor celebrity, or even that he tried to hire homeless people as hit men.
-The true significance is revealed in KTLA’s interview with Sgt.
+It’s true significance is revealed in KTLA’s interview with Sgt.
 Jay Trisler of the Santa Monica Police Department.

 “We’re very fortunate that we have a relationship and a rapport with some of the homeless,” said Trisler.
 The Santa Monica Police Department has built up a relationship of trust with the local transient population.
 Its nature stands in stark contrast to the antagonistic interactions that characterize most neighboring cities’ police force and homeless population.
 In most cases, homeless people will do their best to avoid contact with the police for fear of being driven out of the city.

 These kinds of outreach initiatives work with many different aspects of law enforcement.
 Gang rehabilitation centers like Homeboy Industries in East Los Angeles foster positive relationships between ex-gang members, their communities, and their local police.
 Positive alliances help both sides.